 The University enjoys a mutually beneficial relationship with Shakespeare Globe Centre New Zealand (SGCNZ) through its energetic CEO Dawn Sanders.
 For example, a number of University staff from our English and Theatre programmes have served as performance assessors and workshop tutors during the Festival; and SGCNZ has provided the University community with a number of fascinating, internationally recognised speakers, from the Globe in London and other Shakespeare-related companies.

-The SGCNZ National Shakespeare Schools Production (SGCNZ NSSP) was held in Dunedin in 2010, 2014, 2016 and 2018.
+The SGCNZ National Shakespeare Schools Production (SGCNZ NSSP) is generally held in Dunedin every second year.
 Many of the Directors and Tutors engaged for SGCNZ NSSP have strong connections with the University of Otago.

 The SGCNZ University of Otago Sheilah Winn Shakespeare Festival